thunderbird/webext-docs/compose.rst

    - :permission:`compose`

-.. _compose.setComposeDetails:
+.. _compose.set^compose^details:

 setComposeDetails(tabId, details)
 ---------------------------------

 .. api-section-annotation-hack:: -- [Added in TB 74]

 Updates the compose window.
-The properties of the given :ref:`compose.ComposeDetails` object will be used to overwrite the current values of the specified compose window, so only properties that are to be changed should be included.
+The properties of the given :ref:`compose.^compose^details` object will be used to overwrite the current values of the specified compose window, so only properties that are to be changed should be included.
 Modified settings will be treated as user initiated, and turn off further automatic changes on these settings.

 .. hint::